Jakob-Bach/Small-Portfolios/README.md

 print(search.beam_search(runtimes=runtimes, k=3, w=1))
 ```

-This search procedure does not only yield the `k`-portfolio, but also all intermediate results:
+This search procedure does not only yield a `k`-portfolio, but also all intermediate results:

 ```
 [(['Solver1'], 2.5), (['Solver1', 'Solver3'], 1.5), (['Solver1', 'Solver2', 'Solver3'], 1.5)]
 ```

 We can see that the third iteration does not lead to any marginal gain, i.e.,
-solver 2 cannot solve any instance faster than both solver 1 and solver 3.
+Solver 2 cannot solve any instance faster than both other solvers.

 ## Development